top of page

 CREATIVE LAB (ART/MAKERSPACE)

-In the Upper School, what is considered a supporting subject depends on the specialization a student is trending towards: engineering, science, creative arts, or the humanities.
+In the Middle and Upper School, what is considered a supporting subject depends on the specialization a student is trending towards: engineering, science, creative arts, or the humanities.
 High school students who take a specific set of supporting courses can have their specialization cited on their transcript.

 Electives

-UPPER SCHOOL
+MIDDLE & UPPER SCHOOL

-Upper School students can choose to take one to two, once weekly electives per semester, depending on individual schedule and workload.
+Middle and Upper School students can choose to take one to two, once weekly electives per semester, depending on individual schedule and workload.
 Some electives have prerequisites; all award credits on student transcripts.

 ASTRONOMY